MaherKaram/snake-royale/README.md

 ## ⏱️ Authoritative Game Loop

-The simulation runs at a fixed:
+The simulation runs at:

 ```text
 5 ticks / second
 ```

-At every tick, the server:
+At each server tick:

 ```text
 Player inputs